rbrt-weiler/xmc-nbi-vlanlister-go/README.md

   -version
     	Print version information and exit

-All options that take a value can be set via environment variables:
+Nearly all options that take a value can be set via environment variables:
   XMCHOST            -->  -host
   XMCPORT            -->  -port
   XMCPATH            -->  -path